 Inner page banner image that shows 4 light blue waves on top of one another

 If you have laundry on your premises, you’ll want to take advantage of any opportunity for cost savings.
 One way to save money is to increase the efficiency of your laundry system.
 Using more efficient practices is a team effort for both your staff and guests.
-An efficient laundry room experience can benefit the environment while also enhancing the user experience.
+An efficient laundry room experience can benefit the environment while enhancing the user experience.

 Continue reading to learn more about making your on-premise laundry more efficient.